SharedSmally/doc/app/template/groovy.md

 def result = 'Dear "Sam Pullara",\nSo nice to meet you in San Francisco.\nSee you in December,\nGroovy-Dev' assert result == template.toString()
 ```

+There are other templating solutions that can be used along with Groovy, such as FreeMarker, Velocity, StringTemplate.